mitransient: Transient light transport in Mitsuba 3: Transient rendering extensions

+according to a loss function $\mathcal{L}$.
+Contrary to forward mode, backward mode differentiation is efficient when the number of outputs is small (e.g., in \eref{eq:loss-diff} this is just a scalar loss), and the number of inputs (the parameters $\pi_i$) is large.
+Here, backward mode differentiation allows you to compute $\nabla_{\pi_i} \mathcal{L}$ for a subset $\pi_i \subseteq \pi$ of the scene parameters for optimizations:

-with a learning rate $\eta$, updating the scene parameters $\textbf{x}_i^j$ at timestep $j$.
-Note that, contrary to conventional differentiable rendering, the loss function in \eref{eq:loss-diff} has much more information through the temporal dimension of the render $\textbf{y}$.
+with a learning rate $\alpha$, updating the scene parameters $\pi_i^s$ at step $s$.
+We showcase this mode in \fref{fig:mitransient:differentiable-backward}, where we optimize the index of refraction of the left cube in the the \texttt{Cornell Box} scene.
+Note that, contrary to conventional differentiable rendering, the loss function in \eref{eq:loss-diff} has much more information through the temporal dimension of the render $I$ (see, e.g., how the differences in the middle comparison of \fref{fig:mitransient:differentiable-backward} are much more noticeable in the transient domain, as the time of flight of light varies with the index of refraction $\pi_i$).
+We use a simple squared error loss $\mathcal{L}(I_\pi, I^\ast)$ to optimize the index of refraction $\pi_i$ using gradient descent to match the original image $I^\ast$.

-For more details on how to use our transient differentiable rendering features, you can check our tutorials for forward and backward differentiable rendering here\footnote{\url{https://mitransient.readthedocs.io/en/latest/src/tutorials/diff_tutorials.html}}.
+As a result, backward mode differentiation in \mitransient\ enables a plethora of physically-based forward models that can be directly plugged in into computational imaging applications as future work.
+For more details on how to use our transient differentiable rendering features, you can check our tutorials for forward and backward differentiable rendering in the documentation\footnote{\url{https://mitransient.readthedocs.io/en/latest/src/tutorials/diff_tutorials.html}}.

-\section{Non-line-of-sight (NLOS) scene capture simulation}
+\subsection{Non-line-of-sight (NLOS) scene capture simulation}

 Non-line-of-sight imaging refers to the family of algorithms that reconstruct objects hidden from direct view by analyzing time-resolved indirect illumination on a visible wall.